otaviojr/node-red-contrib-googlehome-actions-v2/README.md

 Node Red nodes to receive and respond to Google Action requests from Google Assistant.

+It will create the webhook you need without any coding or at least with the fewest lines of code possible. :-)

+Right now it is only compatible with [DialogFlow](https://dialogflow.com/) applications.

 This node is a wrapper around Google's actions-on-google-nodejs client library using the [Actions SDK](https://actions-on-google.github.io/actions-on-google-nodejs/2.12.0/index.html).

 This node will use the **Http Request and Response Nodes** working at the same URL NodeRed is running.